 The main purpose of the survey is to obtain detailed information about household spending as well as limited information on dwelling characteristics and household equipment.

 The SHS primarily collects detailed information on household expenditures.
-It also collects information about the annual income of household members (from administrative data files), demographic characteristics of the household, certain dwelling characteristics (e.g., type, age and tenure) and certain information on household equipment (e.g., electronics and communications equipment).
+It also collects information about the annual income of household members (from personal income tax data), demographic characteristics of the household, certain dwelling characteristics (e.g., type, age and tenure) and certain information on household equipment (e.g., electronics and communications equipment).
 The survey is conducted annually in the 10 provinces and usually every other year in the territories.

 The SHS combines a questionnaire with recall periods based on the type of expenditure (1, 3 or 12 months, last payment, four weeks) and a daily expenditure diary that selected households complete for two weeks following the interview.
 As well, data collection is continuous throughout the year.